fornwall/wgpu-game-of-life/README.md

 ## Platform: Web

-Run `make web` to build the web version - this will open a browser against a port on localhost.
+Run `make serve-site` to build, serve and open the web version in a browser.

 ## Resources